 Perhaps the most common are cellophane and PLA plastic.
 I would say (with absolutely no verifiable facts to back this up) that old school cellophane is now less popular than the new kid on the block, the starch derived Poly Lactic Acid (PLA).
 Read about PLA in detail here

 I’m sure that there will be others in the future.

 While most agree that some plastics are indeed biodegradable and compostable, many say that they can only composted in large scale municipal schemes.
 As we don’t have many large scale municipal schemes this they say is a pointless advantage.I say the days of large scale municipal schemes is fast approaching as governments aim to divert biodegradable rubbish from landfill sites.

 But I have been composting my PLA plastic for years.
-Including (including Biobags , Deli pots and disposable Cutlery).
+Including Biobags , Deli pots and disposable Cutlery)

 I have occasionally composted cellulose.

-Both take longer than other products and sometimes I have found shreds of it in my compost but I dig it into the soil where it quickly disappears.
+Both take longer than “natural” materials and sometimes I have found shreds in my compost but I dig it into the soil where it quickly disappears.

 What is compostable?
 To be classed compostable, items must biodegrade within a certain time (around the rate at which paper biodegrades), and the resulting biomass must be free of toxins, able to sustain plant life and be used as an organic fertilizer or soil additive.
 For a man-made product to be sold as compostable, it has to meet certain standards.
 One such is the European Norm EN13432.
 You can find out more here.

 Read more about compostable plastics here